Coast Guard Cutter Harriet Lane returns home following patrol in Oceania

-U.S. Coast Guardsmen assigned to medium endurance cutter USCGC Harriet Lane (WMEC 903) pose for a photo before preparing to moor the cutter on Joint Base Pearl Harbor-Hickam in Honolulu, Hawaii, July 9, 2025.
-The crew of the Harriet Lane patrolled over 15,000 nautical miles around the Hawaiian Islands, French Polynesia, Cook Islands, and American Samoa.
-(U.S. Coast Guard photo by Petty Officer 3rd Class Austin Wiley)
+U.S. Coast Guardsmen assigned to medium endurance cutter USCGC Harriet Lane (WMEC 903) moor the cutter and reunite with loved ones on Joint Base Pearl Harbor-Hickam in Honolulu, Hawaii, July 9, 2025.
+The crew returned from a 73-day patrol during which they exercised partnerships with Cook Islands, French Polynesia, and New Zealand and sailed over 15,000 nautical miles.
+(U.S. Coast Guard video by Chief Petty Officer Corinne Zilnicki and Petty Officer 3rd Class Jennifer Nilson)

 |Date Taken: